What are hand-tied hair extensions?

 At Noelle Salon, specializing in hair extensions Boston, we focus on high-quality, properly sourced hair and expert placement to ensure your extensions not only look beautiful—but stay that way.

-I have been using hand tied hair extensions for decades, the most popular are taking several tracks of the hair, sew them together (based on the clients needs & hair thickness) and linked into hair using tiny micro links.
+Hand-tied hair extensions have been used for decades.
+The most popular method takes several tracks of hair, sews them together (based on the client's needs and hair thickness), and links them into the hair using tiny micro links.
 For additional security, we sew through each link to ensure the hair does not move.
-Hand tied hair extensions lay extremely flat and are undetectable in average-density hair.
-The hair is re-usable, taken out and reinstalled every few months.
-Many of our clients love the fact that their is no glue or heat used in the application process.
+Hand-tied hair extensions lay extremely flat and are undetectable in average-density hair.
+The hair is reusable, taken out and reinstalled every few months.
+Many of our clients love the fact that there is no glue or heat used in the application process.

-Hand tied hair extensions, a popular type of extension hair, are a game-changer for those with very fine hair.
-The lightweight nature of hand tied wefts makes them ideal for blending seamlessly with thinner strands, providing natural-looking volume and length without weighing down the hair.
+Hand-tied hair extensions are a game-changer for those with very fine hair.
+The lightweight nature of hand-tied wefts makes them ideal for blending seamlessly with thinner strands, providing natural-looking volume and length without weighing down the hair.
 Additionally, the flat lay of hand-tied extensions ensures they remain discreet even in delicate or sparse hair.
-For individuals with fine hair looking to enhance their locks, hand tied extensions offer a safe and reliable solution that avoids damage from glue or heat commonly associated with other extension methods.
+For individuals with fine hair looking to enhance their locks, hand-tied extensions offer a safe and reliable solution that avoids damage from glue or heat commonly associated with other extension methods.

 Understanding the Installation and Removal Process of Hand-Tied Extensions